 Section tests are designed to assess depth of knowledge of each section.
-All tests will be completed during normal class times.
+All tests will be completed during normal class times, on Blackboard, in class.
+Students will have 1 hour to complete each test.
 These typically include 20-30 multiple-choice and true/false questions, and each question is worth the same number of points.
-10 percentage points will be deducted if submitted within 24 hours after the due date, and an additional 10 percentage points will be deducted for each additional late day.
-Four tests are worth 15 points each, totaling 60 points overall.
+Four tests are worth 15-20 points each, totaling 75 points overall.

 The Final exam is designed to assess depth of knowledge of the final section in the course (it is not cumulative).
-Late submissions will not be accepted without prior approval.
+It will be completed on Blackboard, in class.
 The exam is scheduled for a three-hour period at the end of the course, and is worth 15 points.